3dem/emhub/docs/developer_guide/workers.rst

         // Some lines omitted here

-        // Validate that OTF folder is provided if there is a OTF workflow selected if (formValues.otf_folder){
+        // Validate that the OTF folder is provided if there is an OTF workflow selected if (formValues.otf_folder){
             attrs.tasks.push(['otf_test', host])
             attrs.extra.otf.path = formValues.otf_folder;